Vuxyn/Vuxyn/README.md

 ## About Me

-Informatics student at Universitas Mataram.
-Lab assistant for Algorithm & Programming courses, active in HMIF and GenBI NTB.
-Currently exploring full-stack development, machine learning research, and Linux infrastructure.
-I draw on the side and read too much Re:Zero.
+Informatics student working toward a career in DevOps and software engineering.
+Building across full-stack development, machine learning, and Linux infrastructure — while keeping up with Re:Zero on the side.

 ---